DIDecentralized/DIDecentralized.github.io/index.md

 # Awesome Decentralized Identity [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 **Self-Sovereign, Blockchain and Decentralized Identity Resources**

-**NOTE:** This is gradually going to replace [/infominer33/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id).
-The intention is for it to be open to the community, and give a platform for individuals and orgaizations present their thoughts and\or contributions to decentralized identity.
+**NOTE:** [Decentralized-id.com](https://decentralized-id.com) will gradually come to replace [/infominer33/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id).

+The intention is for it to be a platform for individuals and orgaizations present their thoughts and\or contributions to decentralized identity, open to the community.

 I'd like for this to be more *our* resource than mine.

 For the time being, [/infominer33/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) will still be the most reliable place to access this information, as this site isn't fully functional, yet. -[infominer.id](https://infominer.id) **:NOTE**